 Zoo History and Facts

-- The Buttonwood Park Zoo is involved in a number of conservation and research projects of regional, national and international scope involving endangered and threatened species.
+Since its inception in 2015, the Buttonwood Park Zoo has donated over $80,000 to benefit local and global conservation initiatives through its Conservation Donation Program.
+The Zoo is involved in a number of conservation and research projects of regional, national and international scope involving endangered and threatened species.

 In the Summer of 2016, a new master plan was unveiled to completely redevelop the Zoo over the next 12 – 15 years.
 The redeveloped Zoo will introduce guests to more than 50 endangered and threatened species in habitats mirroring their natural environments.